 Reduced Injury Risk

-“Muscles are far better at adapting to increased loads.
-Connective tissue typically takes longer to strengthen and adapt to the increasing loads, so by slowing down the tempo you can give your connective tissue some rest while still strengthening the surrounding musculature.”
+Getting stronger and building muscle using lighter loads can give your body a much-needed break it might need to recover from max lifting while still producing new gains.
+Tempo-style exercises relieve stress on the joints due to the extra recruitment of muscle fibers with lighter weights.
+According to CJ Martin of CrossFit Invictus: “Muscles are far better at adapting to increased loads.
+Connective tissue typically takes longer to strengthen and adapt to the increasing loads, so by slowing down the tempo, you can give your connective tissue some rest while still strengthening the surrounding musculature.”

 If you’re starting in your tempo training journey, begin by lifting between 40-65% of your 1RM for about 60 seconds of total tension per set.
 Don’t worry about lifting less weight.
 If you want to execute tempo training with consistently excellent form and without cheating yourself by counting the seconds faster than you should, you’ll have to lower the weight substantially from what you would normally lift.
 This will likely take some trial and error, and that’s okay.